Skip to content

 Atahualpa Explained for Kids

 Atahualpa is considered the thirteenth Sapa Inca and the last freely ruling Sapa Inca.
-His story is serious because it is connected to the sibling rivalry, a weakened Inca world, and the beginning of a new danger.
+His story is serious because it is connected to the fraternal conflict, a weakened Inca world, and the beginning of a new danger.

 Who was Atahualpa?

 Atahualpa was a son of Huayna Cápac.
-After the dispute with Huáscar, he became one of the most important rulers at the end of the free Inca era.
+After the conflict with Huáscar, he became one of the most important rulers at the end of the free Inca era.

 He is often described as the last freely ruling Sapa Inca.
-This means that after him, the history of the Inca changed very significantly.
+This means that after him, the history of the Inca changed dramatically.

-Before Atahualpa, there was a serious conflict between him and Huáscar.
+Before Atahualpa, there was a severe conflict between him and Huáscar.
 This conflict weakened the Inca Empire.
 Many people were unsettled, and the empire was no longer as unified as before.

 For children, it can be explained like this: when two sides of a great empire are at odds, it becomes more difficult for everyone.
 Even a very large empire can then become vulnerable.

-Perusina remembers: Atahualpa's story shows how dangerous internal conflict can be for an empire.
+Perusina remembers: Atahualpa's story shows how dangerous internal conflict within an empire can be.

 A New Danger Approaches

 While the Inca Empire was weakened, the Spanish arrived in Peru.
-This marked a completely new and dangerous era for Atahualpa and the Inca.
+This marked a completely new and dangerous era for Atahualpa and the Incas.

-On this children's page, we tell this without cruel details.
-The important thing is: the Inca suddenly faced people who had foreign weapons, foreign animals, and completely different goals.
+On this children's page, we tell it without cruel details.
+The important thing is: the Incas suddenly faced people who had foreign weapons, foreign animals, and completely different goals.

-Atahualpa thus became a key figure at the end of the free Inca rule.
+Atahualpa thus became a key figure at the end of free Inca rule.

 Why is Atahualpa important?

-Atahualpa is important because a major historical turning point is associated with him.
-He stands for the end of the free Sapa Inca rule and the beginning of a new era in Peru.
+Atahualpa is important because a great historical turning point is associated with him.
+He represents the end of free Sapa Inca rule and the beginning of a new era in Peru.

-- The Inca Empire was weakened as a result.
+• The Inca Empire was weakened by this.

 Discover More